Welcome back, my aspiring cyber warriors!

 You can continue this series by going to Metasploit Basics, Part 2 as we explore the most powerful open-source exploitation framework until you become a Metasploit Expert!

-Also, look for my upcoming book "Metasploit Basics for Hackers" coming out early 2019.
+Also, look for my upcoming book "Metasploit Basics for Hackers" coming out late 2021.